xr3ng/xrengine/docs/content/en/docs/10-api-reference/api-reference.md

 ---

 {{% pageinfo %}}
-API Reference for XRChat
+API Reference for XREngine
 {{% /pageinfo %}}
-XRChat has a flexible typing system, so that new types can be added and automatically seeded into the database.
+XREngine has a flexible typing system, so that new types can be added and automatically seeded into the database.

 Following the standardized patterns of Feathersjs and Rails-style MVCs in general, all of our low level APIs are available to admins to List and CRUD manually.
 We wrap these low-level APIs with high-level APIs to manage lots of complexity in a single endpoint -- for example, the /upload endpoint will manage creating resources (a video and thumbnail subresource), relate them together and assign ownership, attribution and license properties.

-XRChat tries to reflect the entity component system on the frontend inside of the database.
+XREngine tries to reflect the entity component system on the frontend inside of the database.
 We have four base objects:

 ## Low level object APIs